 UTZ is on a "mission is to create a world where sustainable farming is the norm."
 It is the largest program for sustainable farming of coffee and cocoa in the world.
 The certification shows consumers that products have been sourced in a sustainable manner, encompassing better farming methods, working conditions and care for nature.
 The label is on chocolate products all over the world, and here in the U.S. it's on many cocoa products from the Aldi store brand.

 Some chocolate makers use a combination of these certifications when sourcing their cocoa.
-Mars works with Fairtrade International, Rainforest Alliance and UTZ and has pledged 100 percent sustainable cocoa sourcing by 2020.
-Hershey has made the same pledge and works with the same third party certification companies.
-(Which I suppose means that the U.S. Cadbury should be sustainably sourced by 2020.)
+Mars works with Fairtrade International and Rainforest Alliance and has pledged 100 percent sustainable cocoa sourcing by 2025.
+Hershey has pledged 100 percent sustainable cocoa by 2020 and works with the Rainforest Alliance.

 In-house standards for sustainability can be controversial because there's no impartial third party without a conflict of interest checking to see if the standards are being met.
 Both Cadbury and Nestle are trusting the public trusts them.